 Can you guess which one I love the most?

 The reason why you’ll fall in love with Tallinn, Estonia

 So what about Estonia in general?
 Well, Estonia is a place which shows a very unique mixture of architecture from Europe’s West and the East while retaining its unique Medieval charm.
 Tallinn is known as the Pearl of the Baltics and it isn’t hard to see why:

-Red brick towers, old city walls, incredible food and yes, incredibly friendly and warm-hearted people.
+Red brick towers, old city walls, incredible food (here’s a succulent Tallinn food guide for y’all) and yes, incredibly friendly and warm-hearted people.

 In the words of a local Estonian: “Good old black bread, fresh, warm, simple and honest it’s what we Estonians grow up with and what we dream about when away.
 It’s what we are, really.
 Good bread is always made with soul”.

 There are many things that you will love about Estonia and few that you will hate.
 And in the end, I am eternally grateful for this winter fairytale.
 Next time you’re in Helsinki, please consider jumping on a ferry to spend a few days in Tallinn.

 Exploring Tallinn city center will probably take you less than a day if you’re only focusing on photographing the exterior of its amazing buildings.
 But how about their interior?

 Tallinn is a capital of culture and has many interesting museums that will entertain you for days if not weeks, including a museum dedicated solely to the drinking culture of Estonia.